Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Massachusetts is an all-party consent state.
-Prohibits secretly recording conversations without the consent of everyone in the conversation.
-A drone equipped with a microphone that captures people talking without their consent violates this law.
+Massachusetts is an all-party consent jurisdiction.
+It is a felony to secretly record a conversation without the consent of everyone participating in the conversation.
+Applies to drone audio recording; a drone with an active microphone capturing people talking may violate this statute.

 View source